 The dancing water fountain is amazing, there’s a seven-story-high IMAX screen, and even indoor skydiving amongst numerous shops and eateries.

+If you want to soak the night vibe of LA, make sure to visit CityWalk and check out its array of restaurants and bars.
 Live music and light shows are a regular feature, and admission is free!

-59 – Walk through the Bradbury Building
+60 – Walk through the Bradbury Building

 The five-story office building from 1893 stays true to its heritage: it has a well-lit Victorian court rising to almost 50 feet with open cage elevators and marble stairs.

 If the building looks familiar, it features countless films including Blade Runner, Double Indemnity, and Chinatown.

-60 – See the Urban Light at the Los Angeles County Museum of Art (LACMA)
+61 – See the Urban Light at the Los Angeles County Museum of Art (LACMA)

 LACMA is the largest art museum on this side of the United States, holding more than 150,000 works from ancient times through to the current day, while also featuring film and concert works.

 They are known to push boundaries with the Art + Technology Lab, however, the best-known feature is Urban Light, which has unofficially become an LA icon.

 This famous work of Christ Burden is composed of 202 uniform gray lamp posts arranged in a symmetrical manner.
 It’s a celebrated public art that people not only see but also can touch and feel for free.